Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

 Baylor Schedule Analysis

+- The Bears have tied for the 18th-most Quadrant 1 wins in the nation (one).

+- Baylor has one win versus Quadrant 2 teams, tied for the 27th-most in the country.

-- The Bears have two wins over Quadrant 3 opponents, tied for the 38th-most in the country.
+- The Bears have tied for the 41st-most Quadrant 3 victories in the nation (two).

 Get tickets for any college basketball game this season at Ticketmaster!